HTTP-RPC/Sierra/README.md

 ### Validated Input
 The `NumberField` and `ValidatedTextField` components can be used to validate user input. `NumberField` accepts only numeric content, and `ValidatedTextField` accepts only content that matches a provided regular expression.
 Similiar to `JFormattedTextField`, the `getValue()` method of these classes can be used to obtain the validated data.

+`NumberField` is localized.
 See [ValidatedInputTest.java](sierra-test/src/main/java/org/httprpc/sierra/test/ValidatedInputTest.java) for more information.

-### Date and Time Pickers
+### Date and Time Selection
 The `DatePicker` and `TimePicker` components allow a user to select a local date and time, respectively:

 <img src="README/date-time-picker-1.png" width="460px"/>